SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-01-What-is-OrgandSpace-CF/README.md

 ![screnshot alt text](images/orgdetail.jpg)

 9. On right you can see the API endpoint and subaccount details.
-This is the API endpont that was used for SAP Web IDE Full-Stack  configuration in the previous exercise.
+This is the API endpont that will be used for SAP Web IDE Full-Stack  configuration in the [next exercise](../Exercise-02-Setup).

 ![screnshot alt text](images/subacctdetail.jpg)